The Complete Guide To Maryland Payroll & Payroll Taxes

 Table of Contents

-Before breaking down federal rules, let’s zero in more locally.
-Maryland has its own unique set of payroll laws and regulations that small business owners should be aware of.
+In addition to federal payroll taxes, Maryland has its own unique set of payroll laws and regulations that small business owners should be aware of.

 As a small business owner, there are several taxes you are liable to pay.
 Let’s take a look at which of these taxes apply to payroll in Maryland.